GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/skypilot/dws-and-kueue/README.md

 kubectl -n kueue-system wait endpoints/kueue-webhook-service --for=jsonpath={.subsets}
 ```

-3. If skypilot refuses to start the cluster because there is no nodes that would satify the requirement for GPU
+3. If SkyPilot refuses to start the cluster because there is no nodes that would satify the requirement for GPU
 ```
 Task from YAML spec: train_dws.yaml
 No resource satisfying Kubernetes({'L4': 1}) on Kubernetes.